Retailers need to track the cost of goods sold (COGS) to ensure they are profitable and report expenses to the IRS correctly.

 First in, first out, also known as FIFO, is an assessment management method where assets produced or purchased first are sold first.
 This method is best for perishables and products with a short shelf life.

 For example, say you bought units X, Y, Z and got two orders for one unit each.
-Using FIFO, your first order is $5 because you bought unit X first.
-Assuming the first order depletes unit X, the COGS on your second order is $6 because that’s the next unit you bought.
+Using FIFO, your first order is $5 because you bought unit X first, and you paid $5 for it.
+Assuming the first order depletes unit X, the COGS on your second order is $6, because that was what you paid for the next unit you bought.

 When prices are rising, the goods with higher costs are sold first and the closing inventory will be higher.
 This results in higher net income over time.
 When prices are decreasing, the opposite is true.